AdobeDocs/campaign.en/help/v8/config/security.md

 ## Data restriction

 You have to make sure that the encrypted passwords will not be accessible by a low privilege authenticated user.
-To do that, there are two main ways: restrict access to password fields only or to the entire entity.
+To do that, there are two main way: restrict access to password fields only or to the entire entity (need a build >= 8770).

-This restriction allows you to remove passwords fields but leaves the external account accessible from the interface for all users.
+This restriction allows you to remove passwords fields but let the external account accessible from the interface for all users.
 Learn more in [this page](../dev/restrict-pi-view.md).

 1. Go in **[!UICONTROL Administration]** > **[!UICONTROL Configuration]** > **[!UICONTROL Data schemas]**.